oTree-org/otree-core/docs/app/management.rst

 	You do not need to create Match objects in advance.
 	Match objects are created on the fly when participants visit the site.
-	This allows pTree to randomize Matches to Treatments, regardless of the order in which participants visit the site.
+	This allows ptree to randomize Matches to Treatments, regardless of the order in which participants visit the site.

 How to create your objects